bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

+GeoHints - A large reference with pictures of items from different countries: license plates, post boxes, house numbers, side walks, traffic lights and more: https://geohints.com

-Curated list of public server-side exploits.
+Haxx.it - Curated list of public server-side exploits.
 Search by keyword, filter by vulnerability type, service affected and OS.
 Detailed description for each exploit (with PoC, Nuclei template or Metasploit module): http://sploitify.haxx.it

 Deep Dive into Discord: OSINT Techniques (by Nina Maelainine).
 Discord Server Directories, Bot Directories and Resources, Specialized Tools: https://medium.com/@ninamaelainine/deep-dive-into-discord-osint-techniques-00534bf69371